Fall has arrived, and so has the annual flu season — a time when a runny nose may turn into a nasty bout of the influenza virus.

 Myth #6: Getting the flu is not that serious.

-Now is the time to get a flu vaccine, which is considered preventive and in most cases is covered through employer-sponsored, individual and Medicare and Medicaid health plans.
+Now is the time to get a flu vaccine, which is considered preventive, and, in most cases, covered through employer-sponsored, individual, Medicare and Medicaid health plans.
 Vaccines are available through primary care physicians and convenience care clinics.
-Visit the CDC website at cdc.gov/flu to search for a nearby care provider based on your zip code.